 His most recent work was producing the ominous and incredible “Framed” on Eminem’s Revival album, which convincingly sees the rapper portray a schizophrenic serial killer.
 Fredwreck also produced “I Don’t Want It” for Faith Evans on last year’s The King & I, and “Sail Away” for October London’s Color Blind: Hate & Happiness which was released on Snoop Dogg’s Cadilacc Music imprint.
 Never one to rest on his laurels, Fredwreck has numerous upcoming projects in the works with Cypress Hill, DJ Quik, Battlecat, and long-time collaborator Kurupt among others.
 Currently, the producer can be seen holding it down as the DJ for Martha & Snoop’s Potluck Dinner Partyon VH-1 as it enters its third season on the network.

-In this exclusive interview with Chad Kiser for DubCNN, Fredwreck discusses everything from his opinion on the recent Eminem vs. Machine Gun Kelly battle and their respective diss songs “Rap Devil” and “Killshot”, working with Eminem to construct “Framed”, crafting the classic Westside Connection song “Gangsta Nation” with Ice Cube, Mack 10, WC, and Nate Dogg to being inspired to get into producing by LL Cool J, hanging on set with Martha Stewart and Snoop Dogg, and so much more.
+In this exclusive interview with Chad Kiser for DubCNN, the incomparable Fredwreck discusses everything from his opinion on the recent Eminem vs. Machine Gun Kelly battle and their respective diss songs “Rap Devil” and “Killshot”, working with Eminem to construct “Framed”, crafting the classic Westside Connection song “Gangsta Nation” with Ice Cube, Mack 10, WC, and Nate Dogg to being inspired to get into producing by LL Cool J, hanging on set with Martha Stewart and Snoop Dogg, and so much more.

 “Consider this an invitation…”